-Capability, on the other hand, is more about work performance.
-While some companies choose to deal with performance issues via a disciplinary procedure, it’s usually much more effective (not to mention fairer and more civilised) to use a Performance Improvement Plan instead.
+'Capability', on the other hand, is more about work performance.
+While some companies choose to deal with performance issues via a disciplinary procedure, it’s usually much more effective (not to mention fairer and more civilised) to go down the route of a Performance Improvement Plan instead.

 Remember – when people say ‘a disciplinary’ they are usually referring to the disciplinary meeting itself, but strictly speaking that meeting is just one part of a full disciplinary procedure.

 The disciplinary procedure